pomelott/import-esm-directory/README.md

 # import-esm-directory

-* require es-module directory when use ts in node environment
+* import es-module directory when use ts in node environment
-* notice: use with ts in node env !! (ts module can use es-module directly.)
+* notice: only use with ts in node env !! (ts module can use es-module directly.)
-* if useful, could you please give me a start on github.
+* if useful, could you please give me a ⭐️star⭐ on github.

 ## fast use